Mobile House: Isle of Skye.

-The Client’s initial brief was for a ‘small but not tiny’ house on the site.
+The Client’s initial brief was for a ‘small but not tiny’ permanent house..
 However, after discovering that the ground conditions on the site were poor and would not support traditional foundations, a ‘mobile house’ concept was developed.

 The house contains three main spaces, which are open to the apex, to provide a feeling of space, light and height.
 Each is divided by a deep storage wall, containing storage or other functions.
 The three spaces flow together, creating a greater feeling of space and light throughout the building.

-Externally, the building is clad in a mixture of black standing seam zinc and untreated Siberian larch cladding, emulating those materials commonly found within the rural landscape.
+Externally, the building is clad in a mixture of black standing seam zinc and untreated Siberian larch cladding.
+These materials are commonly found within the rural landscape.
 Both external and internal materials were considered in terms of longevity, re-use, maintenance and environmental impact.

 Photographs: David Barbour